hans-thomas/valravn/docs/content/docs/Basics/resources.md

 ```
 domain/api/namespace/name?includes=example.owner
 ```

 {{< tip >}}
 We consider the ExampleResource class registered `owner` include. otherwise this will not work.
 {{< /tip >}}

-#### Actions
+### Actions

 There are some default actions that you can use on your api calls. you are free to use an action for two relationship or different actions for any includes. actions must split using `:` character.

 {{< tip >}}
-columns you pass as parameter to actions, must be in filterable list of related model.
+Columns you pass as parameter to actions, must be in filterable list of related model.
 {{< /tip >}}

 {{< column "methods-container" >}}